Developer(s) – Pasta Games

 Graphics – 6/10

-The visuals in the game are loud and imposing, which for an arcade game is infinitely unusual.
-Although a similar style has been seen before in the championship edition of Pac-Man, Pix the Cat takes it to a whole new level, with the exaggerated perpetuation of early second-generation titles relying on a wide array of colors to stand out, making Pix the Cat look as captivating as the Blackpool illuminations.
-But that being said, I feel that there is a danger of the visual style coming across as too distracting, and deviating players away from the gameplay.
-Another con is that the stage layout can be confusing at times, since the objective of the game involves entering stages from stages, which appear smaller on the current stage being played on, making them difficult to spot at times.
+But that being said, I feel that there is a danger of the visual style coming across as too distracting.
+And deviating players away from the gameplay.
+Another con is that the stage layout can be confusing at times.
+The objective of the game involves entering stages from stages.
+They appear smaller on the current stage being played on, making them difficult to spot at times.
 Though some would argue that this is part of the game’s level of challenge, I see it as an unnecessary complication.

 Gameplay – 6/10

-However, regardless of unnecessary complications, the game is still pretty addictive and enjoyable to play.
-It revolves around the player character collecting a number of eggs on the screen which hatch into ducks and bringing them to a number of circles often found on the other side of the screen until all the eggs are brought to all the circles and thus allowing the player to advance to the next screen until the timer runs out.
-Players can maintain a combo chain by consistently collecting all the eggs on the screen and taking them to all the circles on the screen in single fell swoops without going back ad collecting eggs twice in a single screen.
+Players can maintain a combo chain by consistently collecting all the eggs on the screen.
+And taking them to all the circles on the screen in single fell swoops without going back and collecting eggs twice in a single screen.
 But the gameplay mechanics are nowhere near as complicated as I’m perhaps making them out to be.
 Pix the Cat represents the epitome of gaming simplicity synonymous with the generations it has been inspired by.

 Controls – 9/10